-Under the LTIP, RSUs track the value of our common shares.
-RSUs granted to NE Directors vest on the third anniversary of the date of grant, at which time they are settled in cash, shares, or a combination of cash and shares.
+Under the Long-Term Incentive Plan ("LTIP"), RSUs track the value of our common shares.
+RSUs granted to Non-Employee Directors ("NE Directors") vest on the third anniversary of the date of grant, at which time they are settled in cash, shares, or a combination of cash and shares at the Compensation Committee's and Board's discretion.